-- A. Reports to airport for duty not less than 60 minutes prior to scheduled dispatch time, unless otherwise directed, in proper uniform as described in this GOM and adequately and legally rested in accordance with the applicable FARs. - 1.
+- A. Reports to airport for duty not less than 60 minutes prior to scheduled dispatch time, unless otherwise directed, in proper uniform as described in this GOM and adequately and legally rested in accordance with applicable FARs. - 1.
 Checks departure airport, flight route, destination, and alternate airport weather.
-Reviews NOTAMS for departure, destination and alternate airports if applicable. - 2.
-Calls Martinaire Dispatch; reports in position and informs Dispatch that enroute weather is sufficient for the flight and that the aircraft is in sufficient condition for the flight.
+Reviews NOTAMs for departure, destination and alternate airports if applicable. - Completes and submits Martinaire Flight Risk Analysis Form to Martinaire Dispatch via email to frat@martinaire.com.
+(See Section U of Martinaire General Operations Manual pages U-14 and U-15 for Flight Risk Analysis Form display and instructions). - 1b.
+Analyze risk elements and formulate a plan to mitigate known risk elements. - 2.
+Calls Martinaire Dispatch; reports in-position and informs Dispatch that enroute weather is sufficient for the flight and that the aircraft is in sufficient condition for the flight.